-During the course of fiscal year 2019, the School District amended its general fund budget as needed.
+During the course of fiscal year 2020, the School District amended its general fund budget as needed.
 The School District uses site-based budgeting as a part of the budget process.
 The budgeting systems are designed to control total site budgets but provide flexibility for site management.

-For the general fund, the actual revenues of \$31.2 million were over the final budgeted amounts of \$30.4 million by \$0.8 million.
-This difference (actual vs. final budget) was due to an increase in the miscellaneous income of \$311,268.58, decrease in federal funds of \$227,084.89, increase in property taxes of \$736,917.48 and an increase in charges for services of \$81,685.96.
-The miscellaneous revenue over final budget was due to the inclusion of the principals' accounts in our financial statements, but not in the budget.
+For the general fund, the actual revenues of \$33.5 million were over the final budgeted amounts of \$31.2 million by \$2.3 million.
+This difference (actual versus final budget) was due to an increase in the miscellaneous income of \$891,654.20, increase in state funds of \$43,430.42, increase in property taxes of \$1,241,229.12 and an increase in sales tax of \$120,236.42.
+The miscellaneous revenue over final budget was due to the inclusion of the principals' accounts in our financial statements, but not in the budget and an additional increase from the adoption of Governmental Accounting Standard Board Statement No. 84 pertaining to the reclassification of agency accounts to governmental accounts.
+The increase in property taxes was due to a change in the ad valorem tax law changing the percentage School Boards would receive on the sale of vehicles.
+We conservatively budgeted a low amount and received \$800,000.00 more than we expected.

-The actual expenditures of \$31.1 million were under the final budgeted amount of \$31.9 million by \$0.8 million.
+The actual expenditures of \$33.3 million were under the final budgeted amount of \$33.8 million by \$0.5 million.
 The expenses from the school activity accounts are included in the actual expenses but were not included in the budget amounts.
-General fund revenues were more than expenditures by \$173,863.04.
+General fund revenues and other financing sources were more than expenditures by \$228,386.80.